btarnow/Games/README.md

 ## TODO:s

 * [ ] Init/Hello World
+  * [x] Create a bare bones unstyled home page and pirate words page
+  * [x] Add a test for pirate words page to make sure my testing frameworks/tools are up and running properly
+  * [ ] Then figure out what's next
 * [ ] Choose license (and contributing guide or no)
 * [ ] Decide to start in TypeScript or stay with Vanilla JavaScript for now
 * [ ] Create first two games